On this page

-Specialist roles offer exciting career pathways unique to Victoria Police.
+Specialist roles offer exciting career pathways that are unique to Victoria Police.

-Nowhere but policing offers you the chance to join units like the Dog Squad, Critical Incident Response Team, Major Collision Investigation Unit, work as a detective in a specialised area, and many more opportunities.
+A role as a police officer offers you the chance to join units such as the Dog Squad, Major Collision Investigation Unit, and many more.
+You could also work as a detective in a specialist area.

 Applying for specialist police roles

-Before you can apply for a specialist police role with Victoria Police, you must spend between two to fours years in general duties policing.
+Before you can apply for a specialist police role with Victoria Police, you must spend between two to four years in general duties policing.

 All specialist areas have special entry requirements that must be met.
 Be aware that securing specialist roles can be competitive, depending on your area of interest and previous experience.